The List

 Glasgow International Festival of Contemporary Art

 Glasgow International 2026 includes exhibitions and projects, performances and discursive events at more than 20 spaces across the city, featuring work by over 50 artists.
-Glasgow International presents an array of artists' projects across Glasgow, by international artists and those based locally.
-The festival amplifies the city's identity as a vibrant centre for artistic production, presentation and cultural organising; and as a place with deep connections to international cultural and social concerns.
+The festival presents an array of artists' projects across Glasgow, by international artists and those based locally.
+It amplifies the city's identity as a vibrant centre for artistic production, presentation and cultural organising; and as a place with deep connections to international cultural and social concerns.
+All exhibitions and events in Glasgow International are free to attend and open to all.

 Glasgow Jazz Festival